-Can I Keep My Married Name When Divorced?
+Can You Keep Your Married Name After Divorce?

 Each year marriages end in divorce for various reasons.
 Despite the reason for the divorce, there are many questions the ex-spouses may have.
-Some women ask, “Can I keep my married name when divorced?”
+Some women ask, “Can you keep your married name after divorce?”

-Typically a woman will change her name back to her maiden name, but in some cases a woman may want to keep her married name.
-There a list of reasons why a woman may want to keep her married name.
+Typically a woman will change her name back to her maiden name, but in some cases, a woman may want to keep her married name.
+There is a list of reasons why a woman may want to keep her married name.

 Some of those reasons include:

 - A woman does not want to go through the hassle of a name change.

 - The marriage lasted for decades, and the woman is predominantly known by her married name.

 - A woman wants to keep the same surname as her children.

 - The name is prestigious, and you want to hold on to that.

 - For business purposes, such as a pre-established company name.